Current lab members

 Anna Lappala, PhD

-Instructor & Computational Biologist I received my PhD from the Department of Physics, University of Cambridge, where I studied polymer physics under Professor Eugene Terentjev.
+Instructor in Computational Biology I received my PhD from the Department of Physics, University of Cambridge, where I studied polymer physics under Professor Eugene Terentjev.
 A theoretical polymer physicist by training, I joined Los Alamos National Laboratory as a post-doctoral Center for Nonlinear Sciences Fellow, where I worked on non-equilibrium and biology-inspired problems.
 One such problem, the spatial organization and dynamics of chromosomes, leads to a fruitful and exciting collaboration with the Lee Lab. |

 Yuka Takeichi, PhD

-Research Associate I received my PhD in Veterinary Medicine at Hokkaido University in Japan, where I studied meiotic recombination and pairing in mice.
+Instructor I received my PhD in Veterinary Medicine at Hokkaido University in Japan, where I studied meiotic recombination and pairing in mice.
 Since then I have been interested in mouse disease models and translational research.
 I joined the lab to work on treatments for X-linked neurodevelopmental disorders like RETT syndrome and CDKL5. |

 Indispensable crew